Do you have kittens available?

 According to an article published in 2017 by CBS News, “Meet the most expensive cat breeds in America”: In the United States, prices can range anywhere between $1500-$4000, with a total yearly maintenance cost (including food, a few toys, and excluding grooming services) of approximately $980.

 During our reservation process, our goal is to help point you in the right direction, matching you with just the right kitten for you.
-Wether you opt to work with our cattery or go elsewhere, we’d be happy to help connect you with like-minded breeders who also prioritize heart echo and hip x-ray screening of their breeding cats (in the states or abroad).
+Wether you opt to work with our cattery or look elsewhere, we’d be happy to help connect you with like-minded breeders (in the states or abroad) who prioritize heart echo and hip x-ray screening.

 What is the cost of a Lake View Coons kitten?